yeoman/insight/readme.md

 Below is what Insight is capable of tracking.
 Individual implementation can choose to not track some items.

 - The version of the module that implements Insight
-- Module commands (e.g. install / search)
+- Module commands/events (e.g. install / search)
 - Name and version of packages involved with command used
 - Version of node.js & OS for developer debugging
 - A random & absolutely anonymous ID